-The value of the Reserve Bank's financial assets is also exposed to movements in market interest rates, as the bulk of the domestic and foreign portfolios comprises fixed-income securities.
+The value of the Reserve Bank's financial assets is also exposed to movements in market interest rates.

-Total holdings of domestic securities decreased by \$2.2 billion over 2017/18 to \$114.3 billion.
-At 30 June 2018, domestic securities held on a temporary basis under repurchase agreements (repos) accounted for \$103.7 billion and securities held outright accounted for \$10.6 billion.
-Interest rate risk faced by the Reserve Bank on its outright holdings of domestic securities fell slightly over 2017/18 owing to reduced holdings of Australian Government Securities (AGS).
-These securities are typically purchased to manage the liquidity impact of maturing AGS, and have a very short term-to-maturity.
+Total holdings of domestic securities decreased by \$6.1 billion over 2018/19 to \$108.2 billion.
+At 30 June 2019, domestic securities held on a temporary basis under repurchase agreements (repos) accounted for \$98.8 billion and securities held outright accounted for \$9.4 billion.
+Interest rate risk faced by the Reserve Bank on its outright holdings of domestic securities declined over 2018/19 owing predominantly to reduced holdings of Australian Government Securities (AGS).
+These securities are typically purchased to manage the liquidity impact of maturing AGS and have a very short term to maturity.

-The Reserve Bank's foreign currency assets are managed relative to benchmark portfolios in each currency with duration targets that reflect the Bank's long-term appetite for risk and return.
-These duration targets are reviewed periodically.
-During 2017/18, the duration target of the Japanese benchmark portfolio was reduced from six months to less than three months.
-Duration targets were unchanged in the other benchmark portfolios - the duration target for the US, European, and Canadian portfolios is six months, for the UK portfolio it is three months and for the Chinese and Korean portfolios it is 18 months.
-The weighted-average benchmark duration target for the Bank's total foreign portfolio was little changed over 2017/18 at around 634 months.
-This is low by historical standards, reflecting the generally low level of interest rates, which offer little compensation for the risk of capital losses should longer-term bond yields return to more normal levels.
+The Reserve Bank's foreign currency assets are managed relative to benchmark portfolios in each currency, with duration targets that reflect the Bank's long-term appetite for risk and return.
+These targets are reviewed periodically.
+During 2018/19, duration targets were unchanged in all seven asset benchmark portfolios - the duration target for the Chinese and South Korean portfolios is 18 months, for the US, European, and Canadian portfolios it is 6 months, for the UK portfolio it is 3 months and for the Japanese portfolio it is less than 3 months.
+Some limited variation in actual portfolio duration from the duration targets is permitted to reduce transaction costs and to provide scope to staff to enhance portfolio returns.
+The weighted-average benchmark duration target for the Bank's total foreign portfolio was little changed over 2018/19 at around 63⁄4 months.
+This is low by historical standards, reflecting the generally low level of interest rates, which offer little compensation for the risk of capital losses should longer-term bond yields increase significantly.

-The overall level of interest rate risk on the Reserve Bank's domestic and foreign financial assets fell over 2017/18.
-The Bank would incur a valuation loss of around \$426 million if interest rates in Australia and overseas rose uniformly by 1 percentage point across the yield curve.
+Total interest rate risk on the Reserve Bank's domestic and foreign financial assets fell over

+2018/19 to its lowest level in more than 20 years.
+The Bank would incur a valuation loss of around \$371 million if interest rates in Australia and overseas rose uniformly by 1 percentage point across the yield curve.

 The Reserve Bank is exposed to very little interest rate risk on its balance sheet liabilities.
-Banknotes on issue account for about 41 per cent of total liabilities and carry no interest cost to the Bank.
-Other sizeable obligations include deposits held by the Australian Government and its agencies, and Exchange Settlement Account balances held by authorised deposit-taking institutions.
+Banknotes on issue account for about 43 per cent of total liabilities and carry no interest cost to the Bank.
+Other sizeable obligations include deposits held by the Australian Government and its agencies, and Exchange Settlement Account balances mainly held by authorised deposit-taking institutions.
 These deposits have short maturities that broadly match the Bank's domestic assets held under repo.
 Interest paid on these deposits reflects domestic short-term interest rates, effectively hedging part of the interest rate exposure of the domestic asset portfolio.